ocbe-uio/imml/README.md

 -   **Coverage**: More than 25 methods for integrating, processing, and analyzing incomplete multi-modal datasets implemented as a single, user-friendly interface.
 -   **Comprehensive**: Designed to be compatible with widely-used machine learning and data analysis tools, allowing use with minimal programming effort.
--   **Extensible**: It is a unified framework where researchers can contribute and integrate new approaches, serving as a community platform for hosting new methods.
+-   **Extensible**: A unified framework where researchers can contribute and integrate new approaches, serving as a community platform for hosting new methods.

 Installation
 --------------